Fyoncle/ElysiumDaysTweaks/README.md

 **This mod is made for [Elysium Days](https://modrinth.com/modpack/elysium-days) modpack to tweak the main menu logo, recipes, panorama, and more features in the future.**

-Any incompatibility won't be fixed **unless** it affecting Elysium Days modpack because this mod is not for using it standalone without Elysium Days.
+Incompatibilities will not be fixed unless they affect the Elysium Days modpack, as this mod is not intended for standalone use.

-This mod does nothing on the server side, but also shouldn't cause crashes if used on the server.
 #
 </div>
 <details>